jamesroutley/24a2/website/content/reference/interfaces/gameconfig.md

 • **update**? : *undefined | function*

-`update` is repeatedly called as the game runs.
+`update(game)` is repeatedly called as the game runs.
 You can use it to define the main functionality of your game.